gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We had a fight with one down by the river,"
 Maddy explained as Gumption held up the regulator.
-"It said there's gonna be a sneak attack---tonight!"
+"It said there's gonna be a sneak attack—tonight!"

 "Makers preserve us," the ox gasped, his eyes going wide.